akosib1ns/Real-Estate-Website/README.md

   Run `npm i` to install the dependencies.

-  Run `npm run dev` to start the development server..
+  Run `npm run dev` to start the development server.

-  20